The system has not been configured to send email.

 This mix of diverse skillsets and common frames of reference has given the management team the unique ability to rapidly adapt and deploy best practices and business processes to the benefit of Wendy’s restaurants in the U.S. and Canada.

-John Inwright was hired in November 2009 to lead the development of QSCCSM.
-John works closely with the Board of Directors and Wendy’s suppliers, ensuring that his team accomplishes everything needed to exceed member and Brand expectations.
+John led the launch of QSCC, the independent purchasing co-op that serves the Wendy’s system, in January 2010.
+He works closely with QSCC’s Board of Directors and Wendy’s senior leadership, ensuring that his team accomplishes everything needed to exceed member and Brand expectations.

-Most recently, John served in the supplier and manufacturing community as EVP for the Commercial Division of Nice-Pak/PDII, the global expert in preventing infection and cross-contamination from bacteria in foodservice and healthcare settings.
+Most recently, he served in the supplier and manufacturing community as EVP for the Commercial Division of Nice-Pak/PDII, the global expert in preventing infection and cross-contamination from bacteria in foodservice and healthcare settings.

-Before that, as SVP of Purchasing for Unified Foodservice Purchasing Co-op, LLC (Yum!
-Brands, Inc. co-op), John served the procurement and distribution interests of franchise and corporate stores across A&W, KFC, Long John Silver’s, Pizza Hut, and Taco Bell.
+Previously, John served as Chief Procurement Officer of U.S. Foodservice, one of the country’s largest broad-line foodservice distributors.
+He also served as SVP of Purchasing, Distribution, and Logistics for Unified Foodservice Purchasing Co-op, LLC (the co-op for Yum!
+Brands), overseeing the procurement and distribution interests of franchise and corporate stores across A&W, KFC, Long John Silver’s, Pizza Hut, and Taco Bell.

-John serves on the Board of Directors of the Dave Thomas Foundation for Adoption.
-He also co-chairs the Supply Chain Sub-Committee of the National Council of Chain Restaurants and is a past member of the Institute of Supply Management (ISM), the National Restaurant Association (NRA), and the International Foodservice Distributors Association (IFDA).
+John serves on the boards of the Dave Thomas Foundation for Adoption and GS1.
+He also co-chairs the Supply Chain Sub-Committee of the National Council of Chain Restaurants.

 Laurie Calpin was promoted to EVP, Finance and CFO in July 2014.
 Laurie joined QSCC in May 2011 as VP, Finance and Controller.
 She has more than 17 years of financial management experience in the food service industry.